 The report, produced by Penington Institute, says there has been a significant increase in deaths related to pharmaceutical opioids, heroin, and highly potent fentanyl.

-Request a copy of Australia’s Annual Overdose Report 2017 by filling in the form below.
+Request a copy of Australia’s Annual Overdose Report 2017 by sending an email.

 Request a copy of the report: